-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Murphy is shown as a purple triangle. (analysis methodology)
+Murphy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Murphy sponsored bills primarily in these issue areas:

 Some of Murphy’s most recently sponsored bills include...

 - H.Res.
 1635 (111th): Supporting the goals and ideals of an annual “National Yellow Ribbon Day”.

 - H.Res.
 1513 (111th): Congratulating the Saratoga Race Course as it celebrates its 142nd season.

 - H.R.
 5599 (111th): Wire Clarification Act of 2010